Catamint/Catamint/README.md

 - 👋 Hi, I’m @Catamint.
-- 👀 I’m interested in SC, math and puzzles, and Genshin now (it must be Mihoyo's fault).
+- 👀 I’m interested in CS, math and puzzles, and..
+Genshin?
+(It must be Mihoyo's fault).
-- 🌱 I just started learning Computer science.
+- 🌱 I' ve learnt Computer science for 1 year.
-- 💞️ Collaborate on? emm...none.
-I'm learning and hope could collaborate with you one day.
+- 💞️ Collaborate on?
+Hope to collaborate with you one day.
 - 📫 Contact me by this email: kaikaiming@outlook.com
 - In the visible future, here will be as a notebook recording a newbie's advancement.
+(Haven' t been by now! -_-!! )

    Off topic: Haven't you know Social Newbility?
 (Akimbo)